threedliams/threedliams.github.io/pages/posts/new-world-thoughts.markdown

 ## What I liked
 ### Overall concept
 New World has a lot of ideas that really excite me, and the overall concept reminds me a lot of [Puzzle Pirates](https://en.wikipedia.org/wiki/Puzzle_Pirates), probably because it's the sandbox-style MMO I've played the most of.
 The sandbox-y elements that really hooked me into this game - the player driven economy, the focus on crafting, and being able to control territory and develop it if you're the faction in charge - all have great potential and remind me of the things I loved about playing Puzzle Pirates as a kid.
+Unfortunately I never got enough money to buy a house and for whatever reason the faction development board was always blank (because it's a preview?
+Or people just didn't have time to get far enough to use it?), but still... love the ideas!

 ### Crafting
 My favorite mechanic in any game is crafting.
 Don't ask me why, I have no idea - I just love clicking buttons and turning ingredients into objects until I get enough levels to turn advanced ingredients into hyper objects.